SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-8. The submission portal will create an automated Project Title based on your previous entries, but overwrite this with the title of your project.
+8. The submission portal will create an automated Project Title based on previous entries, but this can be overwriten with the title of choice for the project.
 Give a good description of the project in "Public description", because this will be front-and-center on the BioProject page.
 Finally, check the "Yes" box to indicate that this project is part of a larger initiative.

 * If this BioProject falls under the SI Barcode Network, then enter "SI Barcode Network" for Initiative description, and "PRJNA81359" for BioProject Accession.
 * If this BioProject falls under GGI, then enter "Global Genome Initiative" for Initiative description, and "PRJNA384793" for BioProject Accession.